-Specialist mental health services
+Specialist mental health services - adult and children

 There are a number of specialist services that provide help, including counselling and other talking treatments.
 You may also need help with other aspects of your life, such as claiming benefits or dealing with housing problems.
 Often, these different services are coordinated by a community mental health team, who can also treat and support people who may have more complex mental health needs.